CAPSTONE-2018/foodbank/docs/README.md

  * Hosting the webservice
  * Ability to save forms as a PDF
  * Ability to edit forms
+ * Forms that need to be broken up (Fb agency has been broken up.
+The other form that needs to be broken up is the emergency food form.)
  * Create FbAgency button pops up in step 3, need to figure out why
  * Authorization Verification (as it is anyone can signup and submit forms, needs to have some kind of authorization to verify employment)
  * Reports